TARANAKI: NEW PLYMOUTH

 There is a walkway that continues along the edge of the park.

-There is plenty of parking for motor caravanners, and it should be ok for self-contained vans to park overnight.
-However, there are no toilets.
-If you need these, then you should drive a couple of km further to the second parking area.
+There is plenty of parking for motor caravanners, however self-contained vans can no longer park overnight.
+A better choice is a couple of km further south to the second parking area.

 Walkway along the Paritutu Centennial Park